 Please bear in mind all deferral request will be subject to approval by our credit committee and loan payment deferrals mean that your regular loan payment costs may increase after the deferral period is over.

-Since April, we have processed more than 2,000 Paychek Protection Program (PPP) loans to fund over $331 million for businesses in our communities.
 Our team here at CommunityBank of Texas never takes for granted the trust you place in us and our privilege to serve you.
 And as your banking partner, we are pleased to be able to participate in the program and help you through this difficult time.

 We understand the evolving challenges your business is up against and our team is continuing to monitor, prepare and take daily action to keep our mission to you intact.